Office of Broadband Broadband Availability Challenge

 Missouri Broadband Availability Challenge Process Extended

-To accommodate unexpected technical challenges related to the launch of the state challenge portal, the Office of Broadband Development (OBD) is announcing a 15-day extension of the challenge submission phase of Missouri’s state challenge process.
-The extension has been approved by the National Telecommunications and Information Administration (NTIA), the federal agency responsible for the Broadband Equity, Access, and Deployment (BEAD) Program.
+To accommodate unexpected technical challenges related to the launch of the state challenge portal, the Office of Broadband Development (OBD) announced a 15-day extension of the challenge submission phase of Missouri’s state challenge process.
+The extension was approved by the National Telecommunications and Information Administration (NTIA), the federal agency responsible for the Broadband Equity, Access, and Deployment (BEAD) Program.

 The NTIA also approved an OBD proposal to accept rebuttal submissions through the end of the 30-day rebuttal window, rather than on a rolling basis from challenge notification.
-This amended timeline will be reflected in the challenge portal shortly.
+This amended timeline is reflected in the challenge portal.

 The amended timeline is as follows: